jihoonkang0829/GreatLittleTowerDefense/README.md

 __________________________________________________
 How to play

+Download GreatLittleTowerDefense.jar on a java compiler-installed computer.
+Double-click on the file or run the file via terminal.

 Press A and D to move around the map.

 The left end of the map is your base and